Alan Chan: Career

 After studying in France, Chan worked as a civil servant under various Singaporean government ministries.
 Chan served as the Ministry of Defence’s Director of Manpower.
-In 1994 Chan successfully applied to be the Principal Private Secretary of Senior Minister Lee Kuan Yew (as he then was).
+In 1994 Chan successfully applied to be the Principal Private Secretary of then Senior Minister Lee Kuan Yew.
 Thereafter, Chan was appointed as Deputy Secretary at the Ministry of Foreign Affairs.
 Strict on making his subordinates speak Chinese properly, he imposed a ten-cent fine on whoever who used English terms in their Chinese conversations.
-He rose to the position of Permanent Secretary of the Ministry of Communications and Information and the Ministry of Transport before retiring from the civil service to join Singapore Press Holdings (SPH).
-In total, his career as a government official spanned some 25 years.
-Becoming Group President of the Singapore-based media firm SPH in July 2002, it was in January 2003 that he became the company's chief executive officer.
-He is also part of its board of directors.
+Chan later contributed an essay titled "My Tryst With Chinese" to Lee's 2012 book, My Lifelong Challenge: Singapore's Bilingual Journey.
+Before retiring from the civil service, he rose to the position of Permanent Secretary of the Ministry of Communications and Information and the Ministry of Transport.
+In total, Chan's career as a government official spanned some 25 years.

+Chan became Group President of media firm Singapore Press Holdings (SPH) in July 2002.
+In January 2003, he became the Singapore-based company's chief executive officer.
+He was also part of its board of directors.
 Chan retired from SPH on 1 September 2017.

 He was appointed Chairman of the Land Transport Authority on 1 April 2016.

-Chan was listed as one of "100 Inspiring Rafflesians" and described as "a Rafflesian who has crossed many boundaries" by Guan Heng Tan in 2008.
-Chan contributed an essay titled "My Tryst With Chinese" for Lee Kuan Yew's 2012 book, My Lifelong Challenge: Singapore's Bilingual Journey.
-He was selected by INSEAD in 2009 as one of the "50 Alumni who changed the world".
+Listed as one of "100 Inspiring Rafflesians" in 2008, Chan was selected by INSEAD in 2009 as one of the "50 Alumni who changed the world".